Mir Thebo

-Mir Thebo (Sindhi: مير ٿيٻو) is left-wing politician from Mehar, Sindh, Pakistan.
+Mir Thebo (Sindhi: مير ٿيٻو) is a left-wing politician from Mehar, Sindh, Pakistan.
 He later left Pakistan, and now lives Austin, Texas, United States.

 Early life

 Thebo born on 15 December 1946 at village Ghari, Mehar in Sindh.
 He got primary education from village Ghari.
 Thebo passed his matriculation examinations from Mehar and Shikarpur.
-Later, Sachal Sarmast college Hyderabad, Sindh and Sindh University, Jamshoro from where he did his Master's in Political Science.
+Later, Sachal Sarmast College Hyderabad, Sindh and Sindh University, Jamshoro from where he did his Master's in Political Science.